-The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.
+- An online fax service, which operates as a virtual fax machine located accessed through the internet.

-The second is a connected fax machine or multifunction printer (print/scan /copy/fax) that allows for faxing from the computer through the multifunction device attached to a land-line phone line.
+- A connected fax machine or multifunction printer (print/scan /copy/fax) that allows for faxing from the computer through the multifunction device attached to a land-line phone line.

-The third is through Windows 7’s bundled software “Windows Fax and Scan,” which turns your computer into a direct replacement of a hardcopy fax machine.
+- Windows 7’s bundled software “Windows Fax and Scan,” which turns your computer into a direct replacement of a hardcopy fax machine.

 Table of Contents